 It was during the Paleoindian period that human occupation of the New World began.
 At present, it is uncertain when the first human populations permanently settled the western hemisphere, although most scholars believe it occurred sometime between 20,000 and 13,000 years ago, during the last stages of the Pleistocene glaciation.
 The earliest radiocarbon ages date from ~14,500 calendar years ago at the Page-Ladson site in Florida (Halligan et al. 2016).
 The end of the Paleoindian period coincided with the Pleistocene/Holocene transition and in most areas of the Southeast is given an arbitrary terminal date of 8000 B.C.
 In the Southeast and Georgia, the Paleoindian period is typically divided into three broad temporal categories, Early, Middle, and Late or Transitional, based, in part, on the occurrence of specific projectile point types.
-The Early Paleoindian period is typically characterized by relatively large lanceolates, which are similar to the classic Southwestern Clovis forms or variants, while the Middle Paleoindian period is characterized by Dalton and other related points (Anderson et al. 1990).
+The Early Paleoindian period is typically characterized by relatively large lanceolates, which are similar to the classic Southwestern Clovis forms or variants, while the Middle Paleoindian period is characterized by unfluted lanceolates and Simpson or Suwannee types.
+The Late Paleoindian period in Georgia is characterized by Dalton and other related points (Anderson et al. 1990).